Urezzzer/ViT-for-Image-Captioning/README.md

 * Image captioning model based on Image2Seq Architecture (CNN Feature Extractor + LSTM with MultiHead Attention)

-Basic model to understand task.
-I created model, you can use/develop it for free :)
+Basic model to understand image captioning task.
+I created the model, you can use/develop it for free :)

 Several examples of captioning: